Jogesh Chandra Ghosh: Later life

-After retirement, Ghosh stayed in his Dhaka residence and oversaw the activities of Sadhana Aushadhalaya, located at 21 Dinanath Sen Road in Gandaria.
-During the 1964 East Pakistan genocide, he sheltered the Bengali Hindus from the neighborhood in the factory of Sadhana Aushadhalaya.
+After retirement, Ghosh stayed in his Dhaka residence and oversaw the activities of Sadhana Aushadhalaya, located at 21 Dinanath Sen Road in Gendaria.
+During the 1964 East Pakistan anti-hindu riots, he sheltered the Bengali Hindus from the neighborhood in the factory of Sadhana Aushadhalaya.

-In 1971, when the Pakistan Army launched Operation Searchlight and began killing the civilian population in Dhaka, Ghosh too was targeted.
+In 1971, when the Pakistan Military launched Operation Searchlight and began killing the civilian population in Dhaka, Ghosh too was targeted.
 All the Hindu staff of Sadhana Aushadhalaya, fearing for life crossed the border and took refuge in India.
 At the age of 84 and invalid, Ghosh refused to move.
 He stayed at his establishment with two guards.
 On 4 April, the Pakistan Army led by a Peace Committee member entered the premises of Sadhana Aushadhalaya on look out for rebels.
 Ghosh was charged with providing shelter to the rebels.
 Four Pakistan Army soldiers forced Ghosh to move upstairs in his office, where he was shot dead.
 The soldiers ransacked the factory and office of Sadhana Aushadhalaya and looted more than 1 million rupees in cash.

 Ghosh was married to Kiranbala Ghosh.
 They had one son and two daughters.
 After the liberation of Bangladesh, his son Dr. Naresh Chandra Ghosh revived the Sadhana Aushadhalaya.